ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 [rrc] or [prc] j.s > j.d > 66 > j.s > j.d > YOUZ > WS > J.D (162) --- dont hold forward on the last hit you'll do an air throw (gatling doesn't allow airthrow to come out so it's easy to do by mistake)

+## Matchups
+## happy chaos
+this duuuude shoots you a lot and has a schmixup game.
+It's hard to find holes but there are ways of getting through. if you have been hit with the stinky bomb then the bullets will autotrack super hard if you're not stinky you can jump or run through since they have to "aim" the shot - mix it up

 markdown cheatsheet: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 no boilerplate beautiful markdown to steal: